ZhichaoOuyang/IAEA/README.md

 ```shell script
 python data/IAEA/make_datafiles_testdata.py data/IAEA/twitter_final/train
 ```
-run this command to get train dataset, to same to valid and test dataset.
+Run this command to get train dataset, to same to valid and test dataset.

 **Note**:you can skip this step and then use the processed dataset of `data/IAEA/finished_files_twitter` folder